Anlor0210/Fishing-2d-version/README.md

 👋 1.
 Welcome
 Welcome to Fishing Game, a simple yet addictive console-based fishing simulator powered by PowerShell or Python!

-If you don't have Python download here: https://www.python.org/downloads
+If you don't have Python, download it here: https://www.python.org/downloads

 No fancy graphics.
 Just you, the water, and a whole lot of fish!